Irfan95/azure-powershell/clone-azure-vm/readme.md

 - Make 4 vars parameters
 - Add switch to make old NSG as an option
 - Add switch to make new Virtual Network as an option
+- Clear the Snapshots created in existing RG after VM is created.

 ---